Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Application to GB energy storage needs

-A detailed description of the dimensioning problem in the GB context, together with details of all our storage, demand and renewable generation data, including storage costs, is given by~\cite{RoulstoneCosgrove2022}---work prepared in support of the Royal Society working party on future GB energy storage.
-(That paper uses a rather heuristic scheduling algorithm, which occasionally leads to very high total power requirements.)
-Additional discussion is given in the Royal Society report itself~\cite{RoyalSociety2022}.
-We consider here a GB 2050 net-zero scenario, also considered in~\cite{RoulstoneCosgrove2022, RoyalSociety2022}.
+We consider here a GB 2050 net-zero scenario, also considered in~\cite{RoulstoneCosgrove2022, RoyalSociety2023}.
 In this scenario heating and transport are decarbonised, in line with the UK's 2050 net-zero commitment, thereby approximately doubling current electricity demand to 600 TWh per year (see~\cite{UKCCC2019}), and all electricity generation is renewable and provided by a mixture of 80\% wind and 20\% solar generation.
-(In particular, it is assumed that there is no fossil-fuel based generation, even with carbon-capture-and-storage.)
-It is further assumed that there is a 30\% level of generation overcapacity---corresponding to total renewable generation of 780 TWh per year on average.
-The above wind-solar mix and level of generation overcapacity are those used in~\cite{RoulstoneCosgrove2022, RoyalSociety2022}, and are approximately optimal on the basis of the generation and cost data considered there.
-We also consider, more briefly, the effect on storage dimensioning of a reduced level of overcapacity of 25\%.
-However, on the basis of the costs given by~\cite{RoulstoneCosgrove2022}, the 5\% reduction in generation overcapacity (30 TWh) saves \$15 bn in generation costs, with the consequence that, in all the examples below, the 30\% level of overcapacity is here more economic.
-The lower level of overcapacity is included for comparison purposes.
+We further assume a 30\% level of generation overcapacity---corresponding to total renewable generation of 780 TWh per year on average.
+The above wind-solar mix and level of generation overcapacity are those used in~\cite{RoulstoneCosgrove2022, RoyalSociety2023}, and are approximately optimal on the basis of the generation and cost data considered there.
+We also consider, very briefly, the effect on storage dimensioning of a reduced level of overcapacity of 25\%.

 In the application of this section, we depart from our earlier convention (made for mathematical simplicity) of notionally accounting for all round-trip inefficiency at the input stage.
-We instead split the efficiency~$\eta_i$ of any store~$i$ by taking both the input and output efficiencies to be given by~$\eta_i^{0.5}$.
+We instead split the round-trip efficiency~$\eta_i$ of any store~$i$ by taking both the input and output efficiencies to be given by~$\eta_i^{0.5}$.
 This revised convention increases both the notional volumes of energy within any store~$i$ and the notional capacity of the store~$i$ by a factor~$\eta_i^{-0.5}$.
 This is in line with most of the applied literature on energy storage needs and makes our storage capacities below directly comparable with those given elsewhere.

 \paragraph{Generation and demand data.}